15 Old-Fashioned Cooking Tips That Really Work, Say Experts

 Make fish stock using trimmings of the fish

 Ask your fishmonger for fish trimmings which are the leftover parts of fish after they've been filleted.
-"Homemade fish stock has delicate aromas and flavors that can't be mimicked in canned or boxed stocks from the supermarket," says Craig Fear author of New England Soups from the Sea.
+Craig Fear, the author of New England Soups from the Sea, says, "homemade fish stock has delicate aromas and flavors that can't be mimicked in canned or boxed stocks from the supermarket."

 More content from Recipes